List of Ring of Honor tournaments: Women of Honor Championship (2018)

 Championship tournament to crown the first Women of Honor Champion.
+At Supercard of Honor XII the first champion was crowned which was Sumie Sakai.

 Sea of Honor Tournament (2018)

-ROH World Championship #1 Contender Tournament
+ROH World Championship #1 Contender Tournament (2019)

 In August 2019, ROH announced a tournament to crown to #1 contender for the ROH World Championship.
 The first round matches will be held at Death Before Dishonor XVII, the semifinals and finals will be held at Glory By Honor XVII.
 The winner will face the champion at Final Battle.

 ROH Pure Championship Tournament (2020)

 On January 30, 2020, nearly 14 years after it was retired, Ring of Honor announced they were reinstating the ROH Pure Championship, with a tournament to crown a new champion beginning in 2020.
 The tournament was supposed to begin on April 12 but ROH suspended its television production due to COVID-19 pandemic.
 ROH resumed television production in September and the tournament began on September 12.
+Jonathan Gresham won this tournament to become champion of the reinstated belt.

 ROH Women's World Championship Tournament (2021)

 On January 1, 2020, ROH announced the deactivation of the Women of Honor World Championship in favor of the new ROH Women's World Championship.
 A "Quest for Gold" tournament was set for April 24 at the 2300 Arena in Philadelphia, Pennsylvania, but was canceled after ROH announced that it had postponed all live events due to the COVID-19 pandemic.
 At the ROH 19th Anniversary Show, ROH Board of Directors member Maria Kanellis-Bennett announce the tournament to take place in the summer of 2021.
+On September 12, 2021 at Death Before Dishonor XVIII the tournament finals took place and Rok-C won and became the inaugural champion.